Podcast Q & A (Revised May 2019)

 Q: How many people are listening to podcasts?

-A: This Infographic from Podcast Insights says a lot:
+A: This Infographic from Podcast Insights says a lot, updated for 2019:

 Q: How much does it cost to listen to a podcast?